EDUCATION

 Choose the right platform

 The foundation of a successful chatbot initiative begins with the platform itself.
-Institutions should evaluate solutions for advanced AI capabilities, smooth integration with campus systems, and built-in multilingual support.
-Scalability is critical, ensuring the platform can grow with institutional needs.
+Institutions should evaluate platforms for natural language capability, SIS/LMS integration depth, and multilingual support.

 Ensure system integration

-Chatbots deliver the greatest value when they connect directly to Student Information Systems (SISs), Learning Management Systems (LMSs), and Customer Relationship Management (CRM) tools.
+Chatbots deliver the greatest value when they connect directly to Student Information Systems (SISs), Learning Management Systems (LMSs), and CRM tools.
 With access to real-time student and course data, these systems provide accurate, context-driven responses rather than generic information.

 Provide clear escalation paths